 Using the same procedures and criteria as for the awarding of tenure as listed in the Faculty Handbook, the Chairman, Provost & Vice President for Academic Affairs, the Committee on Tenure and Promotion, and the President shall review the faculty member's performance.
-The faculty member must then be awarded either tenure, an academic appointment, or a terminal contract a.
-Criteria for the decision to award an academic appointment
+The faculty member must then be awarded either tenure, an academic appointment, or a terminal contract.